coderefinery/2023-03-21-workshop/content/questions/day4.md

 12. The files that we do not want to track should we then put them in the ./gitignore folder ?
-    - The ".gitignore" is a text file.
-There you can specify the types of files you do not want to be tracked by git (e.g. "*.zip")
+    - The `.gitignore` is a text file.
+There you can specify the types of files you do not want to be tracked by git (e.g. `*.zip`).

 ### Discussion